vadimfrolov/weather-application/README.md

 ## How to run

-Verify if you use Node.js 6.x or higher (Node.js ^10 is recommended) before running the starter kit.
+Verify if you use Node.js 6.x or higher (Node.js ^10 is recommended) and Docker before start.

 1. Clone the stable branch